haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

 ---

 Hey there, Hay is here.
+It's been quite a while since I wrote my last post, so let's begin!
 <br /><br />
 Today, I'm excited to introduce you a new cool feature by Postman platform that I've recently discovered which has the potential to save you time and enhance your efforts on demonstrating API vulnerabilities.